Cidade

 Role: UI/UX Designer

-Team: 1 UI/UX designer, 1 product manager
+Team: 1 product manager, CEO

-Client: High-end renovation project in São Paulo (via OnOff App company)
+Client: High-end renovation project in São Paulo

 Credits: Nataliia Hryhorova (Product manager)